 Medicare is a federal program that provides health coverage for older adults and some younger adults with disabilities.
 If you have VA benefits due to your military service, you may be wondering if it’s worth signing up for Medicare when you already have access to care at VA facilities.

-For many veterans, enrolling in Medicare offers an extra level of protection against high out-of-pocket medical costs.
-Medicare coverage can also give you more flexibility when it comes to choosing the doctors and hospitals that provide your care.
+For many veterans, Medicare offers an extra level of protection against high out-of-pocket medical costs.
+Medicare coverage can also give you more flexibility when choosing doctors and hospitals that provide your care.
 The following guide explains how Medicare works with your VA benefits.

 How VA Health Care and Medicare Work Together